Seddiks/Yomii/README.md

 - Global interface, login and user registration, forgotten password recovery.
 - Take photo, single and multiple selection of photos, create multiple ﬁlters like (Hudson, Hefe, Valencia, Contrast, Sepia, Brightness..etc) to apply them on photos to share.
 - Adding Comments and Likes in shared photos.
-- Notiﬁcation System (notify the user if a comment or I like added in his shared photos, a new subscriber ..)
+- Notiﬁcation System (notify the user if a comment or I like added in his shared photos ..)